 In the wake of an official diagnosis, I felt relief and validation.
 I found myself pouring over, and identifying with completely, entire threads on #ADHDTwitter and being actively involved in conversations in Adult ADHD Facebook groups.
 I couldn’t believe my eyes!
 These people knew me; understood me.
 They identified with me.
 I have learned so much about myself, in reading other people’s stories and experiences.

 To be clear, for all of my life, I was told that my ADHD (unknown) symptoms were personal failures.
 More importantly, I believed it.
 I never brought it up in therapy or to my doctors because I didn’t know they were symptoms of something, other than being “lazy” and “flighty.”
 I thought I just…sucked at life a little.
-I felt ashamed of these things.
 Now imagine being almost 40 years old and realizing that, not only do you not suck at life, but that you have a treatable, controllable disorder.
 You can fix it.
 There are no words to describe the emotions of that realization.

 Something else happened after that initial diagnosis.
 I started to feel angry.
 If I can be frank, and I believe that you’ll allow it, I was pissed.
 You see, those people that always told me that I was a bundle of personal deficit…those were not strangers.
 They were people that I loved, respected, and looked up to.
 They were my parents and my teachers and my bosses and my husband and my friends.
 I thought of all the times I had been called lazy or toxic or was told I was only “making excuses.”